A Fatou theorem for $F$-harmonic functions: Appendix. Borel density in the boundary of a Gromov hyperbolic space

 In order to prove Lemma \ref{maxfaiblementl1}, the fact that the Hardy-Littlewood function is weakly integrable, we use the exact same argument as well as the fact that such a result holds in Euclidean space for Radon measures: see \cite[Theorem 2.19]{Matt}.

-\paragraph{Acknowledgments} This article is an improvement of the sixth chapter of my PhD thesis \cite{Al3}.
-It is a pleasure to thank Christian Bonatti, Patrick Gabriel, Fran{\c c}ois Ledrappier and Barbara Schapira for many useful conversations.
-Finally I wish to thank the anonymous referee, who had found a gap in my previous attempt to prove Borel's differentiation theorem.
-Fran{\c c}ois Ledrappier first told me to use Markov partitions to prove Besikovich's property in the sphere at infinity, and then showed me Tanaka's manuscript: I am very indebted to him.
-It is also a pleasure to thank Ryokichi Tanaka for letting me use his elegant argument.
+\paragraph{Acknowledgments} This article is an improvement of the sixth chapter of my PhD thesis \cite{Al4}.
+I am happy to thank Christian Bonatti, Patrick Gabriel, Fran{\c c}ois Ledrappier and Barbara Schapira for many useful conversations.
+I also wish to thank the anonymous referee, who had found a gap in my previous attempt to prove Borel's differentiation theorem.
+Fran{\c c}ois Ledrappier first suggested me to use Markov partitions to prove Besikovich's property in the sphere at infinity, and then showed me Tanaka's manuscript: I am very indebted to him.
+Finally it is a pleasure to thank Ryokichi Tanaka for letting me use his elegant argument.

 \begin{flushleft} {\scshape S\'ebastien Alvarez}\\ Instituto Nacional de Matem\'atica Pura e Aplicada (IMPA)\\ Estrada Dona Castorina 110, Rio de Janeiro, 22460-320, Brasil\\ email: salvarez@impa.br \end{flushleft}